top of page

 Surveys to Measure Group Mentoring Experiences

-There is no comprehensive, validated tool to measure the experience of group mentoring.
-I worked with Dr. Michael Nakkula and Dr. Gabriel Kuperminc to develop youth and mentor versions of a survey that could meet that need.
-The Experience of Group Mentoring survey (EGM) offers comprehensive measurement of the aspects of group mentoring we identified as most important.
-You can expect it to yield useful insight on individuals’ experiences of group mentoring.
-However, it is a beta survey.
-We have not collected enough data to validate it, yet.
-Learn more about it here.
-Complete a brief request form to download youth and mentor versions of the EGM here, along with supporting materials.
+There is no comprehensive, validated tool to measure how mentors and youth experience group mentoring.
+Mike and I worked with with Dr. Gabriel Kuperminc to develop youth and mentor versions of a survey that could meet that need.
+We created the Experience of Group Mentoring survey (EGM).
+You can expect this beta version of the EGM to yield useful insight on individuals’ experiences of group mentoring.
+However, we have not collected enough data to validate it, yet.
+Contact John Harris to learn more about the survey and request to use it.

 If you would like to consider alternatives to the EGM, Dr. Kuperminc has developed a scale to measure group mentoring climate.
-It has limited validity evidence and is not as comprehensive as the EGM.
-However, it is recommended by the NMRC and will yield useful insight.
-All of the items from the group mentoring climate scale are incorporated into the EGM.
+It is recommended by the NMRC and will yield useful insight.
+The items from that scale are included in the EGM.
 If you are looking for a tool that yields more robust insight on your program’s groups, the EGM is the only survey I am aware of that provides it.

 Learn More about the Mentoring Surveys